 This can also possibly lead to misunderstandings because instructions are at risk of being lost in translation.
 This is where having a local worker whom you can talk face-to-face with works better than when you outsource customer service somewhere else.

 When you outsource customer service overseas, technology plays a big part because this is how you will communicate with people.
 Successful communication relies on internet connection and hardware specifications.
-If your worker uses a sub-par internet connection and low computer specs, that’s going to be a problem.
+If a worker uses a sub-par internet connection and low computer specs, that’s going to be a problem.

 Unlike working in an office where you have tech support, freelancers are on their own to troubleshoot in case of technical glitches.

 If an overseas worker experiences frequent power outages or internet downtime, that’s going to be a huge disaster.
 If there are calamities like typhoons or earthquakes in their countries of origin, that would lead to the same scenarios too.
 These are things you’ll be putting at risk when you outsource, so you have to think of contingency plans to set in motion should these scenarios arise.

 One of the risks you will face if you outsource customer service overseas is that you do not have the ability to monitor workers.
 Apart from working their own hours, the time difference can usually play a factor too.
 Though you can require them to work on US hours so they can address your customers, there’s not much you can do if for some reason they disappear and fall out of reach.
 This in turn can lead to a shortage of workers and hurt the business in the process.

 If you need to discuss something urgently, you may have to wait a little longer because they are usually asleep when you’re up and vice versa due to the time difference.
 This can be a hindrance especially when you need to get something done immediately.